MicrosoftDocs/security/zero-trust/azure-virtual-wan.md

 ## Step 3.
 Secure your traffic

 Once you've upgraded all your Azure Virtual WAN hubs to secure hubs, you must configure [Routing Intent and Policies](/azure/virtual-wan/how-to-routing-policies) for Zero Trust principles.
 This configuration enables the Azure Firewall in each hub to attract and inspect traffic between spokes and branches in the same hub and across remote hubs.
 You should configure your policies to send both "Internet traffic" and "Private traffic" through the Azure Firewall or your third party NVA).
 The "Inter-hub" option must be also enabled.
-Here is an example.
+Here's an example.

 :::image type="content" source="media/vwan/example-routing-policy-configuration.png" alt-text="Example of the Azure Firewall routing policy." lightbox="media/vwan/example-routing-policy-configuration.png":::